-Opposite the White House, and across from the park, an entire block holds the flat and faceless, building of the Export and Import Bank of the United States (here), the color of khaki or a dead tree stump.
-It evokes a sense of a black and white film from the cold war about Eastern Europe-- I almost expect subtitles to run beneath my gaze.
+Opposite the White House, and across from the park, an entire block holds the flat and faceless, building of the Export and Import Bank of the United States (here), it is the color of khaki or a dead tree stump.
+It evokes a sense of a black and white film from the cold war about Eastern Europe– I almost expect subtitles to run beneath my gaze.
 It is responsible for providing financing for the foreign purchases of American goods and services.
-And across from it on the same street, hunkered down for the long haul, equally hued but embellished with Greek columns—I think ionic-- is the Department of Veterans Affairs.
+And across from it on the same street, hunkered down for the long haul, equally hued but embellished with Greek columns—I think ionic– is the Department of Veterans Affairs.
 It is responsible for taking care of the consequences of some of these purchases.

-One day as I walked by on my way towards Lafayette Park and past the White House, my path was crossed by a trolley cart wheeled out from the building by janitors.
+One day as I walked by the Department of Veterans Affairs, on my way towards Lafayette Park and past the White House, my path was crossed by a trolley cart wheeled out from the building by janitors.
 The trolley was loaded with about three feet high painted wooden soldiers as though props for a pageant or the Nutcracker ballet.
-The wooden soldiers, some with broken parts, were being loaded into a truck, perhaps now homeless and bound for a park or for repair and storage until needed for another occasion.
+The wooden soldiers, some with broken parts, were being loaded into a truck, perhaps now useless, they were homeless and bound for a Park or perhaps for repair and storage until needed for another occasion.
 I turned to look back at several people, amputees, in wheel chairs who had come out, for a smoke and the warriors in their sleeping bags, as if discarded and broken props themselves, waiting to be picked up and loaded into a garbage truck.

-I turned and found myself on the northwest corner of the park at the statue of Major General Wilhelm von Steuben.
+I turned and found myself on the northwest corner of the Park at the statue of Major General Wilhelm von Steuben.
 He had been entrusted with military justice as the Inspector General for the American army during the War of Independence.
 He had been George Washington's Chief of Staff and written a war drill manual.

 Now as I examined this monument I was taken aback.
 In the shade of a gigantic tree sits this curiosity—at least so to me.
 On one of the four sides of the granite base are the two imprints of the profiles of General Steuben's two close friends and aides.
 On another side is a sculpture of a man and a boy.
 The man, a soldier, in what appears to be Spartan war paraphernalia, is seated and near him, almost in his embrace, stands a boy.
 The helmet, with a horn like adornment on top of it, is worn by the seated man and signifies him as an officer while the unadorned head of the boy makes him a recruit and under instruction.
 The boy is naked.
 The artist has exaggerated the boy's endowments, gracing him with a rather large penis judging by the size of the fig leaf.
 The man, his arm almost around the boy, holds the empty sheath of the sword in his hand along with a shield.
 The man's knee is thrust between the legs of the boy as if in a moment the boy would sit in his lap.
 With his other hand the man points to the sword.
 The boy holds the sword at an angle past his own and pointed at the man's crotch.
-The boy touches the tip of the blade with his finger—the focus of both their attention.
+The boy touches the tip of the blade with his finger—which is the focus of both their attentions.
 Inscribed below them are the words: Military Instruction.
-Afghan warlords, and the Taliban, would be in throws of agony and ecstasy at this rendition-- frowning on the rendering of human figures while one with the sentiments expressed here.
+Afghan warlords, and the Taliban, would be in throws of agony and ecstasy at this rendition– frowning on the rendering of human figures while one with the sentiments expressed here.